 Contract creation is the official initiation of an agreement between two or more parties with clear-cut obligations that are to be fulfilled in due course of time.

 - Templates for contract creation – The most common practice of structuring a contract is the use of standard contract templates.
 Look for the ability to create templates in the CLM tool that you are evaluating.
 Having built-in templates can be used to form a “template library” which will eliminate manual contract creation.
-It will prevent users from creating non-standard contracts as the template will provide them a base to work with.
-It will also enable you to integrate third-party templates and customize it as required.
+It will prevent users from creating non-standard contracts as the template will provide them with a base to work with.
+It will also enable you to integrate third-party templates and customize them as required.
 Here is a complete guide on how to create a perfect contract.

 - Clause library – When selecting a CLM tool, also ask, if you can define and use pre-approved clauses from a “clause library.”
 These should be supplanted with appropriate permissions depending on the level of access.
 The library can have a defined set of clauses and clause alternatives for contract creation.
 These prove to be dynamic by allowing users to update the clause at one place, instead of updating the same clause across multiple templates that they are part of.
 For eg- If a termination clause needs to be redefined for a particular customer from a 60 day notice period to 30 days, it has to be done once and the change can be replicated across various documents.
 Here is a list of contractual clauses that help you in uncertain times.